 Venetian Macau: Gondola Ride with Ferry from Hong Kong

 If you’re in the mood for a more romantic activity, take advantage of this idyllic gondola ride through the canals of the Venetian Hotel.
-The trip includes the ferry ride from Hong Kong and back, making it the perfect day trip during your stay!
+The trip includes the ferry ride from Hong Kong to beautiful Macau and back., making it the perfect day trip during your stay!

 You have a choice of 3 routes, each as picturesque as the next – you really can’t go wrong!
 The gondoliers are skilled at their jobs and will take delight in singing opera and chatting you (without interfering with your romantic moments) as they skillfully navigate through the canals.
 Food and drinks are not included in the tour, but you can easily find a fantastic spot to sit and enjoy a meal before you head back to Hong Kong.